 After a couple more attempts I was getting the hang of it.
 My third carving was my first life-sized decoy, of a pintail.
 It was also my first ribbon award winner.

 And then my corporate career and family life took over.
 It had too.
 Art once again took a backseat.

 The kids were getting older, I was done chasing corporate titles, I decided to focus back on art.
 Like duck decoys in the 80s, I saw work that truly inspired me to do better.
 To really challenge myself and see what I could achieve.
 I moved from ducks and birds to more realistic subject matter, like hats, shoes and clothing.
 The colors, the shapes, the contours, the detail, the fooling of the eye.
 I was sucked in.

 I began with a carved hat and it took off from there.

-With each piece I learn more about my abilities to create, to solve problems and grow in complexity.
+I started to see the engagement with my art.
+People wanted to touch and feel, it was testing their eyes.
+Questioning if it's real or made of wood.
+I found myself in my first gallery in Vail.
+With each piece I learned more about my abilities to create, to solve problems and grow in complexity.
 Life is a journey and so is my art.